Savannah Guthrie offers up to $1 million for information about her mother in new Instagram video

 Investigators continue to review “thousands of hours” of video obtained from the greater Tucson area, the source added.

-They also continue to run lab analysis on DNA found at Guthrie’s house, Pima County Sheriff Chris Nanos said Thursday.
+They also continue to run lab analysis on DNA found at Guthrie’s house, Nanos said Thursday.
 DNA on gloves found 2 miles from the home, one of approximately 16 gloves found in the search to comb the area surrounding Guthrie’s home, did not return any matches in the national database known as CODIS, and doesn’t match DNA found the house, either, Nanos said.

 Law enforcement has also detained, and later released, two people as part of the investigation, the sheriff’s department previously said.